84rn/84rn.github.io/_posts/2015-04-16-constexpr-explained.md

 #### But wait, this code compiles!

 If you are using GCC it is possible that the example above will compile.
 GCC supports C-style [Variable Length Arrays](https://gcc.gnu.org/onlinedocs/gcc/Variable-Length.html).
 The compiler will warn you if you use `-Wvla` or `-pedantic` flags.
-Normally, the C++11 would not allow it.
+Normally, the C++11 standard would not allow it.

 ### _constexpr_ classes